Food Activities in Vava’u

 3. Take Part in a Tongan Sunday Feast

 The Tongan culture is very food-centric, which is best experienced in one of their Tongan feasts, typically taking place on a Sunday.
 There are a few places around the islands of Vava’u where you experience a Tongan feast for yourself where you can taste food that has been slow-cooked in an earth oven called an “umu”.
 A spit-roast pig is also usually a staple.
 Tongan feasts can be experienced at the Port of Refuge Villas, ‘Ene’io Botanical Gardens, Beautiful Ofu Island Backpackers and anywhere advertised on the Neiafu noticeboards!
 You can also ask at the Tourist Information Centre for upcoming feasts.
-Be sure to pre-book as minimum number might be required.
+Be sure to pre-book as a minimum number might be required.

 4. Indulge in Vava’u’s Restaurants